Single Factor Authentication

 Single-factor Authentication is the simplest form of authentication methods.
 With SFA, a user matches one credentials to verify himself or herself online.
 The most popular example of this is the username and password combination, known as user credentials.
 However, the factors of authenticating users generally take the form of something you know, referring to the password, something you have, like a hardware token, or something you are, like biometrics.

-However, compared to biometrics and hardware tokens, passwords as the most common SFA method are also the least secure and most vulnerable.
-Password authentication relies on storing decrypted information between the user and the login service, but threat actors utilize password stuffing and weaponize passwords from prior breaches or unprotected databases to compromise an organization.
+However, compared to biometrics and hardware tokens, passwords as the most common SFA method are also the least secure and most vulnerable even as more ‘best practices’ on password policies are recommended.
+Password authentication relies on storing decrypted information between the user and the login service, but threat actors utilize password stuffing, password spray attacks, and weaponize passwords from prior breaches or unprotected databases to compromise an organization.

 Single Factor vs Multi-factor Example